aarafat27/Adaptive-BFS/README.md

 # Adaptive-BFS (A-BFS)
-### A New Graph Traversal Algorithm
+A New Graph Traversal Algorithm.
 A novel traversal approach that combines BFS and DFS adaptively for better efficiency in certain types of graphs.

 ### Problem with Existing Traversals
 - BFS (Breadth-First Search) explores level by level but consumes too much memory in wide graphs.